AERIAL FIREFIGHTING INNOVATION

 I have been there several seasons as a volunteer in red zones affected by a social conflict that I am not a part of, fighting fires from the bottom of my purpose and principles, and why not say it now in hindsight and seeing the bigger picture; from stupidity.

-Or just pilots for accepting it?
+Or just pilots who accept it?

 - What are end-users demanding?